Moral Injury new

 - Greater confidence in being able to identify and appropriately support clients suffering from moral injury

-- An understanding of how to help a client move towards a narrative which supports recovery and growth
+- An understanding of how to help a client move towards a narrative which supports recovery and growth.

-There will also be plenty of opportunity throughout the day for you to ask questions and engage in collaborative work and discussion with the tutor, as well as with experienced colleagues and other attendees in break-out discussion rooms.
+Plus: There will also be plenty of opportunity throughout the day for you to ask questions and engage in collaborative work and discussion with the tutor, as well as with experienced colleagues and other attendees in break-out discussion rooms.

 Who is this course suitable for?